-But don’t worry, it is much easier than you think and can help you lose weight.
-You can actually practice yoga at home for months without having to take an normal class.
+But don’t worry, it's much easier than you think and can help you lose weight.
+You can practice yoga at home for months without having to take a normal class.

 You don’t have to be stressed out getting to the class on time or forgetting about your yoga gear.
 Furthermore, in a crowded studio, yoga cannot be as calming and relaxing as it should be.

-- Get your yoga accessories ready
+- Get your yoga accessories ready.

-- Always put safety first to prevent injuries
+- Always put safety first to prevent injuries.

-- Choose a comfortable spot with no disturbance
+- Choose a comfortable spot with no disturbance.

-- Set goals for yourself that are reachable
+- Set goals for yourself that are reachable.

-- Start with beginner poses leaving advanced ones for later
+- Start with beginner poses leaving advanced ones for later.

 - Stay motivated by practicing yoga regularly.

-It is great to begin with standing poses for 10 to 15 minutes.
+When starting with a home yoga practice, begin with standing poses for 10 to 15 minutes.
 You can think about which area of your practice you want to improve in.
 Think about what poses can help you get the results that you are trying to achieve.

 You may want to set a plan in advance regarding how long your yoga routine should be and the most important poses you will have to do.
 Standing poses are great to warm up and stretch before moving on to more demanding sequences.

 As you progress at home, you might want to include more difficult poses, including intermediate and advanced ones.
 You could try arm balances and inversions if you want to challenge yourself.

 There are many good reasons to start practicing yoga at home.
 You can improve faster when you regularly try out what you learned in class.
-And it is very relaxing to have some alone time during the day to focus on oneself.
+And it is very relaxing to have some alone time during the day to focus on yourself.

 About the Author: Alex Assoune

 Alex Assoune (MS) is a global health and environmental advocate.
 He founded Panaprium to inspire others with conscious living, ethical, and sustainable fashion.
 Alex has worked in many countries to address social and environmental issues.
-He speaks four languages and holds two Master of Science degrees in Engineering from SIGMA and IFPEN schools.
+He speaks three languages and holds two Master of Science degrees in Engineering from SIGMA and IFPEN schools.